-Across the road and stretching along a 19 acre site from Leigh Lodge to the Church was The Chantry, originally the small mansion house of Robert Bright (cotton merchant and owner of over 1000 slaves in Jamaica)..
-On the estate in the nineteenth century was a small farmholding which for several years acted as the village meeting place and café run by Sarah wade.
-At the 1915 sale The Chantry states did not sell - Caroline Bright was still in residence aged 87.
+Across the road and stretching along a 19-acre site from Leigh Lodge to the Church was The Chantry, originally the small mansion house of Robert Bright (cotton merchant and owner of over 1000 slaves in Jamaica).
+On the estate in the nineteenth century was a small farmholding which for several years acted as the village meeting place and café.
+At the 1915 sale the Chantry Estate did not sell - Caroline Bright was still in residence aged 87.
 She died in 1917, however, and at a subsequent auction The Chantry was bought jointly by Colonel Carey Batten and Inghram Gunn of Abbots Leigh House (see blow).
-Batten enlarged and improved which was bought in 1923 by William Lansdown and has recently 2014 been extended to form three dwellings - Swallowfield Farm, Batten House and Potager House.
+Batten enlarged and improved the farmholding which was bought in 1923 by William Lansdown and has recently been extended to form three dwellings - Swallowfield Farm, Batten House and Potager House.
 The Chantry itself was bought by Derek Avery but soon sold on to the Inskips.
-They built two cottages in the kitchen garden for their chauffeur (xx Mitchell and (Ackerman), cottages since demolished with Oakfields being built on the site.
-Also built later within the grounds were Westover, later extended to include Westover Lodge, Linden Gate (now No 19 Abbots House, together with Nos 9 and 11.
+They built two cottages in the kitchen garden for their chauffeur (Mitchell and Ackerman), cottages since demolished with Oakfields being built on the site.
+Also built later within the grounds were Westover, later extended to include Westover Lodge, Linden Gate (now Abbots House, together with Nos 9 and 11.
 On the death of the Inskips The Chantry itself was divided into two - Chantry House and The Chantry.
 Outbuildings were converted into Chantry Fields whilst Chantry Cottage remains now as it was in the 1920s.

-On the southern side of the road, No. 26 Closeburn, No. 28 (formerly Byeways in 1972) and No 30 Archways (formerly Primavera) were built in the kitchen gardens of Abbots Leigh House.
-Next door Carey's Cottage was the conversion of an Abbots House squash court.
+On the southern side of the road, No. 26 (Closeburn, formerly Byeways) and No 30 (Archways) formerly Primavera) were built in the kitchen gardens of Abbots Leigh House.
+Next door Carey's Cottage was the conversion of an Abbots Leigh House squash court.
 Abbots Leigh House itself dates from 1750-1775, then a modest mansion or dower house, but in the nineteenth century enlarged to become the home for some time of Henry Miles (acting as the Miles estate steward) and in 1911 of Alfred Tomes, a retired Lieut.
 Col surgeon.
 In 1915 it was bought by Inghram Gunn, chief engineer and later chairman of W.D. and H.O.
 Wills and executor of the will of Lord Winterstoke.
-Abbots Leigh House was owned from the 1950s by the Arrowsmith-Browns (printing business in Bristol) and later by architect Roger Gallanaugh and family, designer of several Abbots Leigh houses.
+Abbots Leigh House was owned from the 1950s by the Arrowsmith-Browns (printing business in

+Bristol) and later by architect Roger Gallanaugh and family, designer of several Abbots Leigh houses.